JuergenGutsch/blog/_source/_posts/2017-05-04-add-custom-logging-in-aspnetcore.md

 ---
 layout: post
 title: "How to add custom logging in ASP.NET Core"
-teaser: "ASP.NET Core is pretty flexible and extendible.
+teaser: "ASP.NET Core is pretty flexible, customizable and extendible.
+You are able to change almost everything.
+Even the logging.
 If you don't like the built-in logging, you are able to plug in your own logger or an existing logger like log4net, NLog, Elmah.
 In this post I'm going to show you how to add a custom logger."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png